Serve these Grilled Little Neck Clams as an appetizer for your next gathering! The combination of soy sauce and butter is my secret to these clams!

 When I was growing up in Japan, my summer break was just 5-6 weeks, and I thought that was long.
 I’m a bit worried about how to keep up with this active boy while my daughter still goes to preschool every morning during the summer.

-In my household, my husband does all the barbecue so he’s the chef today cooking my recipe, the barbeque clams.
-One of reasons I enjoy summer is because it’s barbecue season, and that means I do a bit more of the eating and less cooking on weekends!
+In my household, my husband does all the barbecues so he’s the chef today cooking my recipe, the barbeque clams.
+One of the reasons I enjoy summer is because it’s barbecue season, and that means I do a bit more of the eating and less cooking on weekends!
 Stay tuned for more delicious Japanese BBQ recipes coming up this month!

 - 2 giant little neck clams

-- ½ green onion, chopped
+- ½ green onion/scallion (chopped)

-- Serve on top of salt.
+- Serve on top of the sea salt.
 Enjoy!